Last Updated on February 13, 2026

 So, a music license is necessary because:

-1. Negotiation flexibility – Having a license gives a better opportunity and position to the user to discuss and negotiate the terms for future projects due to the establishment of a formal and professional relationship with the right holders and demonstrates a commitment to the respective copyright.
+- Negotiation flexibility – Having a license gives a better opportunity and position to the user to discuss and negotiate the terms for future projects due to the establishment of a formal and professional relationship with the right holders, and demonstrates a commitment to the respective copyright.

-2. Gain popularity – If a music license is obtained, then the user is free to not only negotiate but also use the music as he intends like in his restaurant or cafe or any organised event.
+- Gain popularity – If a music license is obtained, then the user is free not only to negotiate but also to use the music as he intends, like in his restaurant, cafe or any organised event.
 With trending and famous numbers playing, people might find the place or event more appealing and likeable, generating more visibility and gaining popularity amongst people in the area.

-5. Legal protection – A license is a legal permit to legally use the music without any fear of potential infringement or legal disputes.
-It secures the interest and position of both the rights holder against any breach or infringement as well as the user in case of levy of penalties.
+- Legal protection – A license is a legal permit to legally use the music without any fear of potential infringement or legal disputes.
+It secures the interest and position of both the rights holder against any breach or infringement, as well as the user in case of the levy of penalties.

 Consequences of Not Obtaining a Music License

-1. Impact on the business reputation and event promotions – Engaging in the use of unlicensed music can also protect and rejuvenate the business’s brand image and decrease its market credibility.
-In case a user organizes an event intending to use such unlicensed music without obtaining the proper music license, such events present clear risks of license absence which in turn may cause cancellation or disruption of the events.
-As a result, the event planners may be subjected to criticism from the audience which can dent the ability to hold more events in the future.
+- Impact on the business reputation and event promotions – Engaging in the use of unlicensed music can also protect and rejuvenate the business’s brand image and decrease its market credibility.
+In case a user organises an event intending to use such unlicensed music without obtaining the proper music license, such events present clear risks of license absence, which in turn may cause cancellation or disruption of the events.
+As a result, the event planners may be subjected to criticism from the audience, which can dent the ability to hold more events in the future.

-3. Cease and desist orders – A cease and desist order denotes a legally enforceable order directed by any court or government authority, directing to stop engaging in a particular activity.
-Non-compliance of such orders can lead to further legal and penal actions against offenders.
+- Cease and desist orders – A cease and desist order denotes a legally enforceable order directed by any court or government authority, directing the stoppage of engaging in a particular activity.
+Non-compliance with such orders can lead to further legal and penal actions against offenders.

 Case Study